What Is A Change Management Strategy?

 Communicating that ‘change is coming’ is not enough.
-You need to explain WHY the change is important and what benefits may be expected from it (as well as any setbacks - don’t try to dodge tough questions around the change).
+You need to explain WHY the change is important and what benefits the organization expects from it (as well as any setbacks - don’t try to dodge tough questions around the change).

-Be open to questions and suggestions, hold OPEN team meetings to discuss the changes so that there is a clear understanding from everyone about what is changing, when it is changing, and how that will affect them (if at all).
+Be open to questions and suggestions, and hold OPEN team meetings to discuss the changes so that there is a clear understanding from everyone about what’s changing when it's changing, and how that will affect them (if at all).